About the Postgraduate Programme

 Learn

-Participants will join a vibrant learning community, grounded in Scottish roots, to develop a community of skilled people who can improve local, national, and global healthcare.
+Participants will join a vibrant learning community, rooted in Scotland, to develop a community of skilled people capable of improving health and care locally, nationally, and globally.

-Edinburgh University's Usher Institute has an extensive track record of delivering innovative health and care leadership training for the Digital, Data, Design and Technology (DDAT) professional workforce, and aspiring in-practice health and care leaders.
+Edinburgh University's Usher Institute has a strong track record of delivering innovative health and care leadership training for the Digital, Data, Design, and Technology (DDAT) workforce, as well as aspiring health and care leaders.

-Although the programme will be taught online, the existence of a physical hub at the Usher Institute and the Usher Innovation community – a network of health and social care innovators from the public, private and third sector – will generate additional educational opportunities through collaboration, networking events, sharing of resources, and peer feedback on teaching and academic practice.
+While the programme is taught online, the Usher Institute's physical hub and its Usher Innovation community—connecting health and social care innovators across public, private, and third sectors—offer additional opportunities for collaboration, networking, resource sharing, and peer feedback on academic practices.

-The aim of this Scotland-led master’s level programme is to provide students with the necessary skills and competencies to lead digital transformation across the health and care sector in Scotland.
+This Scotland-led master’s level programme aims to equip participants with the skills and competencies needed to lead digital transformation across Scotland’s health, social care, social work, and housing sectors.

-1. Rapid acceleration of skills acquisition at strategic level to meet the current demands for digital transformation of health and care services in Scotland.
+1. Rapid acceleration of strategic-level skills to meet the current demands for digital transformation in health and care services in Scotland.

-3. Work with and support senior leaders (including executive and non-executive directors) to gain and further develop their skills to embed digital technology and literacy across their organisations
+3. Collaboration with senior leaders (including executive and non-executive directors) to further develop skills in embedding digital technology and literacy across their organisations.

-4. A flexible modular part-time approach to learning with three exit awards (PGCert, PGDip and master’s qualifications and postgraduate professional development options) to meet the needs of busy senior leaders/health and social care professionals.
+4. A flexible, modular learning approach with three exit awards (PGCert, PGDip, and MSc) and postgraduate professional development options to suit the needs of busy senior leaders and health/social care professionals.

-5. Viable career pathways and networking opportunities for those currently operating in and those aspiring to attain these roles in Scotland.
+5. Viable career pathways and networking opportunities for both current and aspiring leaders in digital transformation roles in Scotland.

 Learning Outcomes